Ideal to be grabbed as an aperitif or even served as started, this gorgeous sun tart is generously garnished with spinach and ricotta cheese.

 The secret to a successful sun tart is to reserve in cool place (fridge or even freezer) a moment before doing the tricky part of the recipe.
 Cold pastry with inside filling will be easier to cut and flip.

+Ideal to be grabbed as an aperitif or even served as started, this gorgeous sun tart is generously garnished with spinach and ricotta cheese.
 Sauté onion and mix with chopped spinach, ricotta, herbs.
 Prepare the tart and put in the freezer for 20- 30 mn then shapes the rays before covering with beaten egg and baking.

 In a frying pan sauté onion in olive oil and cook for about 5 minutes with a little bit of salt.